Can You Drink On Ibuprofen?

 Can You Mix Alcohol And Ibuprofen?

 It’s worth noting that ibuprofen should be taken according to the instructions on the label or as directed by a healthcare professional.
-Taking higher doses or using the drug for an extended period of time can increase the risk of adverse effects, including gastrointestinal bleeding, ulcers, and liver damage.
-Additionally, individuals with certain medical conditions, such as kidney disease or a history of stomach ulcers, may be advised to avoid ibuprofen altogether or use it cautiously.
+Taking higher doses or using the drug for an extended period can increase the risk of adverse effects, including gastrointestinal bleeding, ulcers, and liver damage.
+Additionally, individuals with certain medical conditions, such as kidney disorders or a record of stomach ulcers, may be advised to avoid ibuprofen altogether or use it cautiously.

 First-class Facilities & Amenities